If you have experience installing software from source code on your Linux server, you have probably come across the

 This will execute this block as if it were a one line command.
 In fact, we could have written this as one line, but it improves readability considerably breaking it down like this.

-An additional feature that you can use if you doing file processing is file suffixes.
+An additional feature that you can use for file processing is file suffixes.
 These are general rules that provide a way of processing files based on their extension.

 For instance, if you want to process all .jpg files in a directory and convert them into .png files using the ImageMagick suite, we could have something like this in our Makefile: